prokaj/canvas/README.md

 ---

-Automate some canvas related tasks
+Automate some canvas related tasks using jupyter notebook and markdown.

 ## Installation

 ```sh
 pip install canvas
 ```
+You also need `pandoc` to convert markdown to html.

 ## Development